 It is fair to say that the Estonian legal environment favours entrepreneurship and the entrepreneurial mindset.
-Foreign investors have equal rights and obligations with local entrepreneurs.
-All foreign investors may establish a company and conduct business in Estonia in the same way as local investors, no restrictions apply.
+All foreigners are free to establish a company and conduct business in Estonia in the same way as locals.
+There is no differentiation between companies owned and managed by foreigners and companies owned and managed by Estonian residents.

-Over 90% of Estonian companies employ less than 10 individuals and only around 0,1% of companies employ more than 150 individuals, which means that most of the companies established in Estonia are rather small.
+Most of Estonian businesses are small.
+Over 90% of Estonian companies employ less than 10 individuals and only around 0,1% of companies employ more than 150 individuals.
 The main employers are wholesale and retail trade companies, manufacturing companies and companies engaged in professional, scientific and technical activities.

 According to the Commercial Code, these are the different forms of business entities: